mindstorm38/portablemc/README.md

 ### Sponsors
 I'm currently working on my open-source projects on my free time.
 So sponsorship is an extra income that allows me to spend more time on the project!
-This can also help me on some other open-source projects.
+This can also help me on other open-source projects.
 You can sponsor this project by donating either on [GitHub Sponsors](https://github.com/sponsors/mindstorm38) or [Ko-fi](https://ko-fi.com/theorozier).
 I've always been passionate about open-source programming and the relative success of PortableMC have been a first surprise to me,